Taxidermy as a Career

 Two types of Taxidermists:

 A taxidermist who takes a lot of shortcuts will most likely be at the lower end of the price scale.
 Examples of such shortcuts include neglecting to properly flesh the hide after skinning, simply slapping on some dry tanning powder, and neglecting to take the cartilage out of the ears.
 The result is a cheap mount that does NOT look good as it ages.
-Ears shrink & curl, lips separate, noses shrivel, the hide pulls away from the form, and one year can make a poorly mounted deer look ancient.
+Ears shrink & curl, lips separate, noses shrivel, the hide pulls away from the form.
+One year can make a poorly mounted deer look ancient.
 These types of taxidermists will have a tough time making money in taxidermy.

 So depending some of the above factors, average customer prices for a deer/antelope size shoulder mount range anywhere from around $495, to $700 each.
 To do the numbers and see just how much you can make on gameheads, let’s head towards the lower end of the scale and say you only charge around $525.00 for each deer.
 Your own costs will average around $75 for the mannikin, $25 for eyes/ears, $45 for tanning, and about $20 for other supplies such as hide paste, T-pins, mache, etc. This totals a cost of $165 per deer, which leaves a net profit (before overhead) of $360 per deer.